-Capital assets acquired are recorded at cost, except for intangible right to use lease assets (lease assets), the measurement of which is discussed in more detail below.
+Capital assets acquired are recorded at cost, except for intangible right to use lease assets (lease assets), and subscription assets the measurement of which is discussed in more detail below.
 Depreciation is provided over the estimated useful life of each class of depreciable assets ranging from 5 to 40 years and is computed using the straight-line method.
 Donated capital assets are recorded at acquisition value at the time of the gift.
-Lease assets are amortized using the straight line method over the estimated useful lives.
+Lease assets and subscription assets are amortized using the straight line method over the estimated useful lives.
 All capital asset purchases of \$5,000 or more are capitalized.